The AI Shift Is Real, but It Is Not What You Think

 Automated User Research Synthesis

 If analytics tells you what users do, research tells you why.
-AI is making the "why" dramatically faster to extract.
+AI is making the "why" much faster to extract.

 What has changed